ajaquith/beka/source/_posts/2022-05-23-capital-campaign.md

 Fundraising campaigns of the future can draw on some of the same language as capital campaigns of the past&mdash;by promoting health, stability and resilience&mdash;while securing assets that best suit the times.

 ## How can RTA help?
-_Are you considering the best use of your existing assets or considering a fundraising campaign to raise additional assets for stabilization and change?
-Would your board benefit from outside training or coaching to help build consensus around what you have or what you seek?_ Our consultants will assess your current financial health and work with your leadership to develop appropriate capitalization goals, targets, and communications.
+_Are you considering the best use of your existing assets or planning a fundraising campaign to raise additional assets for stabilization and change?
+Is your organization experiencing more fundamental challenges in the business that supports its programs?_

-_Is your organization experiencing more fundamental challenges in the business that supports its programs?_ We can help you identify and consider options, develop scenarios, and project pathways for improving operating performance and everyday liquidity.
+Our consultants can work with your executive leadership and board to develop appropriate capitalization goals, targets, and communications.
+We can also help you identify options, develop scenarios, and project pathways for improving operating performance and everyday liquidity.